edgedb/edgedb/docs/guides/auth/index.rst

 .. note::

-    You will need to configure SMTP.
+    You will need to configure SMTP or webhooks.
 For local testing, you can use Mailpit as described in :ref:`the email/password section
     <ref_guide_auth_overview_email_password>`.

 .. note::